The SRG/eROSITA all-sky survey. X-ray emission from the warm-hot phase gas in long cosmic filaments: Summary

-It is the first time we detect $>5\sigma$ X-ray emission from cosmic filaments and apply a thorough investigation of the properties of the X-ray emitting \ac{whim}.
-In the coming decade, our understanding of X-ray emissions from filaments, and from the WHIM within them, will be significantly improved from multiple aspects.
-The 4MOST Cosmology Redshift Survey \citep{Richard2019} will bring us a deep and wide field galaxy spectroscopic redshift data in the southern hemisphere, allowing us to take full use of the \ac{erass} data of the German consortium.
-Improved filament finders such as Monte Carlo Physarum Machine \citep{Elek2022} will be worked on the new survey data to provide a more accurately constructed filament catalog.
-Meanwhile, better understandings of X-ray properties of galaxy groups, \acp{agn}, and \acp{xrb} will help us to better estimate the contamination fractions of unmasked sources.
-Moreover, high spectral resolution X-ray missions such as HUBS \citep{Cui2020} and LEM \citep{Kraft2022} will be able to explore a wider parameter space of the \ac{whim} properties.
+This is the first time we detected $>5\sigma$ X-ray emission from cosmic filaments.
+We applied a thorough investigation of the properties of the X-ray emitting \ac{whim}.
+In the coming decade, our understanding of X-ray emissions from filaments and the WHIM within them will significantly improve from multiple aspects.
+The 4-metre Multi-Object Spectroscopic Telescope (4MOST) Cosmology Redshift Survey \citep{Richard2019} will bring deep and wide field galaxy spectroscopic redshift data in the southern hemisphere, allowing us to take full use of the \ac{erass} data of the German consortium.
+Improved filament finders such as the Monte Carlo Physarum Machine \citep{Elek2022} and 1-DREAM \citep{Canducci2022} will be applied to new survey data and provide a more accurately constructed filament catalog.
+Meanwhile, a better understanding of X-ray properties of galaxy groups, \acp{agn}, and \acp{xrb} will help us to obtain a better estimate of the contamination fractions of unmasked sources.
+Moreover, high spectral resolution X-ray missions such as {Hot Universe Baryon Surveyor} \citep{Cui2020} and {Line Emission Mapper} \citep{Kraft2022} will be able to explore a wider parameter space of the \ac{whim} properties.

 \begin{appendix}